needle-tools/needle-engine-samples/package/Runtime/ProgressiveLoading/README.md

 # Progressive Loading

-is a technique that reduces the __initial download__ size by making the first download with simplified textures.
-Afterwards, it makes a second additional download that updates these textures to their full size.
+Is a technique that reduces the __initial download__ size by making the first download with simplified textures.
+Afterwards, it makes another additional download that updates these textures with higher resolution ones.
+This process is repeated until the full resolution is reached.

 This allows users to enjoy your content faster.